Jessie Andrews

 In 2012, Andrews launched her own jewelry line Bagatiba (bagātība being Latvian for opulence).
-She has modeled for clothing companies, American Apparel, RVCA, and The Hundreds.
-She writes a sex advice column for Galore Magazine.
+She has modeled for clothing companies such as American Apparel as well as for fashion designer Kim Shui's presentation for New York Fashion Week.

 Career

-Pornography
+Pornographic films

-While in high school, Andrews was working as a sales associate for American Apparel.
-There, one of her friends who had worked as an extra in an adult film, told her "how much she made for showing her boobs," which motivated Andrews to look for work in the industry.
-She moved to Los Angeles, California in late 2010 to further her career after leaving high school.
-Andrews performed in over 140 adult films with men and women.
+Raised in Miami, Andrews worked as a sales associate for American Apparel while in high school.
+There, one of her friends who had worked as an extra in an adult film told her "how much she made for showing her boobs," which motivated Andrews to look for work in the industry.
+A week after her 18th birthday, she began performing in pornographic films, dividing her time between Miami and Los Angeles.
+By age 21, she had performed in over 140 adult films, mostly with other women.

-In 2012, Andrews was featured in the music video for Borgore's song "Decisions" which features Miley Cyrus.
+In 2011, Andrews appeared in the film Portrait of a Call Girl, receiving an award for best actress from the trade magazine Adult Video News.
+The next year, she was featured in the music video for ex-boyfriend Borgore's song "Decisions", which also featured Miley Cyrus.

 In January 2014, Andrews, Dana DeArmond, Asa Akira, and Chanel Preston were featured in a Cosmopolitan article titled "4 Porn Stars on How They Stay Fit".
 The article was inspired by actress Gabrielle Union's comment made on Conan O'Brien's talk show about striving to follow the fitness routines of the porn stars she saw at her gym.

+Andrews has also written a sex advice column for Galore magazine.